You are here:

 neck was strong or hard.

-- Doctor Alisi, in her medical examination of the Accused, had found bite marks on the right side of the lower of the Accused.
-Moreover,
+- Doctor Alisi, in her medical examination of the Accused, had found bite marks on the right side of the lower lips of the Accused.

-ser, she had observed the bleeding from those injuries had stopped when she examined the Accused.
-Hence, it establishes that there
+Moreover, she had observed the bleeding from those injuries had stopped when she examined the Accused.
+Hence, it establishes that

-were bleedings from the injuries on the lower lips of the accused.
-The above finding of Doctor Alisi supports and corroborates the
+there were bleedings from the injuries on the lower lips of the accused.
+The above finding of Doctor Alisi supports and corroborates

 that he picked a pillow and covered his mouth because his lips were bleeding.
 He had then thrown it to the face of the Complainant